Master of Professional Accounting (Specialisation)

 If you are a national of, and are currently residing in a country where English is the official language, and have completed your highest level of studies (senior secondary or tertiary) in that country, you are exempt from the above two year validity period.
 The University of Tasmania will recognise your previous studies as meeting the English language entry requirement.

 Advanced Standing is the recognition of prior studies, from either another institution or another course at this University, that may count towards the requirements for the degree you are applying for at the University of Tasmania.
 For more information visit the UTAS website

-This course was designed for people without an accounting qualification looking to get into the field, or those who need to up-skill to meet professional accounting requirements.
-The University of Tasmania is registered with CPA Australia as a CPA Program tuition provider.
-Students who successfully complete the first eight units of the Master of Professional Accounting (Specialisation) are able to apply for associate membership with CPA Australia.
+Students who successfully complete the first eight subjects of the Master of Professional Accounting (Specialisation) are able to apply for associate membership with CPA Australia.
 Being a CPA is internationally-recognised as a mark of high professional competence.

-In this course you’ll have the opportunity to choose one of three specialisations:
+In this degree you’ll have the opportunity to choose one of two specialisations: